j-helland/grn/README.md

 [11/12/21 20:16:35] INFO     Managing GPUs {0, 1}               gpu_monitors.py:38
 ```
-The load balancer will do the rest of the work to make sure that `job.py` will only run on a GPU in the set `{0, 1}`.
+GRN will do the rest of the work to make sure that `job.py` will only run on a GPU in the set `{0, 1}`.

 ## Use with Docker